 Samira Hayat from my team told her personal story at this year’s TED event at CERN and reported on our research activities in the field of multi-drone systems.

 New packages for the Robot Operating System (ROS) are available for autonomous exploration of unknown environments using collaborating mobile robots equipped with cameras.
 The software offers wireless ad hoc communications between robots, merging of maps from different robots, and coordinated selection of exploration frontiers.
 A prototype with four robots was built that demonstrates its functionality in an indoor environment.

-The Institute of Networked and Embedded Systems and Lakeside Labs opened their laboratories to the public on March 11.
-About 120 visitors informed themselves and discussed about ongoing research in the domains of mobile systems, pervasive computing, self-organizing systems, multimedia systems, and smart energy grids.
+Written by Christian Bettstetter.
+Photos by Christian Philipp for Lakeside Labs.
+The Institute of Networked and Embedded Systems and Lakeside Labs opened their doors to the public.
+About 120 visitors informed themselves about research in mobile systems, pervasive computing, self-organizing systems, multimedia systems, and smart grids.